Nithe14/metacritic-cli/README.md

 ## Metacritic CLI

+METACRITIC HAD SOME UPDATES LATELY, AND THIS CODE DOESN'T WORK ANYMORE.
+I WILL FIX IT IN THE NEAREST FUTURE.

 A very simple HTML scraper for [https://www.metacritic.com/](metacritic) made in Rust.
 Unfortunately metacritic has no API, so this is the only way to make a CLI app to search scores of games, movies etc.

 You can provide title as an argument and get score and basic info about platform and release date or you can provide "coming-soon" to get upcoming releases.
 The options should work the same way in both use cases.